InfraLore/make_for_devops/chapters/18-scaling_make_across_teams_and_projects.md

 1. **Shared libraries** provide reusable components without mandating usage
 2. **Conventions** create consistency without restricting implementation
 3. **Templates** help teams start with good patterns
-4. **Versioning** allows gradual evolution without breaking existing workflows
+4. **Versioning** allows gradual evolution
-5. **Flexibility** matters more than uniformity—teams own their Makefiles
+5. **Flexibility** matters more than uniformity

-The goal isn't perfect standardization—it's creating a culture where teams learn from each other, share successful patterns, and continuously improve workflows while maintaining ownership and flexibility.
+The goal isn't perfect standardization—it's creating a culture where teams learn from each other, share successful patterns, and continuously improve while maintaining ownership.

-Most importantly, scaling Make-based workflows preserves what made them successful in the first place: discoverability, executable documentation, and the ability to capture team lore in a form that benefits everyone.
+Most importantly, scaling Make preserves what made it successful: discoverability, executable documentation, and the ability to capture team knowledge in a form that benefits everyone.
 When done right, organization-wide Make adoption doesn't feel like a mandate—it feels like discovering a better way to work.

+The pattern is consistent: provide shared building blocks, establish discoverable conventions, let teams compose their own workflows.
+Standards emerge from shared practice, not central decree.
+Teams learn from each other's Makefiles, adopt patterns that work, and ignore patterns that don't.
+Knowledge spreads through discovery and proven value, not through policy documents.

 In the final chapter, we'll explore troubleshooting and debugging Make workflows, equipping you with the skills to diagnose issues, optimize performance, and help others succeed with Make-based workflows.